port-labs/port-docs/docs/platform-overview/platform-overview.md

 ### How to Create a Blueprint?

 Creating a blueprint can be done in two ways:
-- From the UI
+- Via the UI
-- From the API
+- Using the API

 :::tip
 To create your first blueprint, please see our: [Quickstart Guide.](../welcome/quickstart)